Pauan/rust-signals/README.md

 For example, when calling the `retain` method, it will send out a notification for each change, so if `retain` removes 5 values it will send out 5 notifications.

-But the notifications are in the reverse order: it sends notifications for the right-most values first, and notifications for the left-most values last.
+But, contrary to what you might expect, the notifications are in the reverse order: it sends notifications for the right-most values first, and notifications for the left-most values last.
 In addition, it sends a mixture of `VecDiff::Pop` and `VecDiff::RemoveAt`.

 Another example is that `my_vec.remove(index)` might notify with either `VecDiff::RemoveAt` or `VecDiff::Pop` depending on whether
 `index` is the last index or not.